34308/project_09_34308/README.md

 <p>*Ai checks if place choosen to be shooted hasn't been already picked before</p>

 ## Used Software
+<p>IntelliJ IDEA 2021.3.3</p>
 <p>Java: sdk 17</p>
-<p>javafx:17.0.1</p>
+<p>javafx:17.0.2</p>

 ## How it was made
-<p>First we wanted to crate this project in console as it was minimum requirement, but after ending it quite early, with a lot of time to spare we have reworked to include GUI</p>
+<p>First we wanted to crate this project in console as it was minimum requirement, but after ending it quite early, with a lot of time to spare we have reworked it to include GUI</p>
+<p>Because of this there still existing part of the codes meant for console functionality, we decided not to delete them but comment them instead. </p>